Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 Wearing a suit and tie, Trump sat next to Yankees team president Randy Levine and chatted with him throughout the game, though he sat by himself at other times.
 During the national anthem, the president was shown on the stadium jumbotron and received boos from some in the crowd, cheers from others.

-When Yankees slugger Aaron Judge hit a homer in the bottom of the first, Trump stood and applauded, as did members of an entourage that included Attorney General Pam Bondi and Lee Zeldin, a former New York congressman who is now head of the Environmental Protection Agency.
+When Judge hit a home run in the bottom of the first, Trump stood and applauded, as did members of an entourage that included Attorney General Pam Bondi and Lee Zeldin, a former New York congressman who is now head of the Environmental Protection Agency.

 In the second inning, Trump's attendance was announced and he was shown on the big screen for an extended period while “Hail to the Chief” played.
 He smiled and pumped his fist.
 Boos were heard at first, but many in the crowd eventually cheered.